Table of Contents

 Besides physical rest and a low-salt and low-protein diet, antibiotic aftercare of the infection with 10 days of penicillin is necessary.
 Hypertension or edema should be treated symptomatically.

 Children usually make a complete recovery.
 Adults frequently experience a persisting impairment of kidney function.
 Often, some urine anomalies such as proteinuria or hematuria persist.
-Long-term follow-up should be done in order not to miss any possible late renal damages.
+Long-term follow-up should be conducted in order to identify any possible late renal damages.

 Rapidly Progressive Glomerulonephritis

-Rapidly progressive glomerulonephritis (RPGN) is rare.
-It causes a dramatic decrease in renal function with imminent renal failure and is highly lethal.
+RPGN is rare.
+It causes a marked decrease in renal function with imminent renal failure and is highly lethal.

-- With about 10% of cases, type 1 is the rarest variant: Here, antibodies against the Goodpasture antigen of the basement membrane are formed.
-Since this antigen is also a part of the alveolar basement membrane, severe damage to the kidney and lungs with hemoptysis is the consequence.
+Presenting in about 10% of cases, type 1 is the rarest variant: here, antibodies against the Goodpasture antigen of the basement membrane are formed.
+Since this antigen is also a part of the alveolar basement membrane, severe damage to the kidney and lungs with hemoptysis occurs.
 This disease frequently affects young males.

-- With about 50% of cases, type 3 is the most common type: Here, ANCA-associated vasculitides are the cause.
+With about 50% of cases, type 3 is the most common type, and ANCA-associated vasculitides are the cause.
 Histologically, there are no accumulations.
 The antibodies are directed against enzymes (e.g., myeloperoxidase for pANCA or antiprotease 3 for cANCA).
-This antibody production is precipitated, for instance, by a granulomatosis with polyangiitis (Wegener’s disease) or by a microscopic polyangiitis.
+This antibody production is precipitated, for instance, by granulomatosis with polyangiitis (Wegener’s disease) or by microscopic polyangiitis.
 Another possible cause is Churg-Strauss disease.

-The diseased individuals are exhausted and pale.
-Often, hypertension can be noticed.
-A strong proteinuria with the corresponding symptoms (see below) can develop; in most cases, however, nephritic sediment can be found.
+Diseased individuals are exhausted and pale.
+Often, hypertension can occur.
+Strong proteinuria with corresponding symptoms (see below) can develop.
+In most cases, however, nephritic sediment can be found.
 Pulmonary symptoms have to be taken into account.
-Kidney biopsy should be done if this disease is suspected.
+A kidney biopsy should be performed if this disease is suspected.
 Histologically, there is an extracapillary, proliferative inflammatory reaction with Demilune formation of the glomeruli.

-Treatment is based on the underlying cause and the severity of the disease.
-Standard treatments include glucocorticoids in high dosages (1g/day i.v.) and cyclophosphamide.
-For treating Goodpasture syndrome, plasmapheresis can additionally be used over the course of 2–3 weeks in order to eliminate the antibodies.
-After the treatment with glucocorticoids and cyclophosphamide has been tapered off, aftercare consists in the administration of azathioprine for 6–12 months.
-Type 2 and type 3 RPGN have to be treated longer and with more regularity because they tend to recur.
+Treatment is based on the underlying cause and severity of the disease.
+Standard treatments include glucocorticoids in high dosages (1 g/day IV) and cyclophosphamide.
+For Goodpasture syndrome, plasmapheresis can additionally be used over the course of 2–3 weeks in order to eliminate the antibodies.
+After the treatment with glucocorticoids and cyclophosphamide has been tapered off, aftercare consists of the administration of azathioprine for 6–12 months.
+Type 2 and type 3 RPGN have to be treated longer and with more regularity, because they tend to recur.

 If treatment is provided early and correctly, renal function can be improved and recovered.

-The nephrotic syndrome develops out of a disturbed glomerular filtration barrier which makes the glomerulus abnormally permeable.
-The filter acts no longer selectively, yet the glomerular perfusion in itself remains functional.
-This produces a large amount of large-molecule proteins in urine.
+Nephrotic syndrome develops due to a disturbed glomerular filtration barrier which makes the glomerulus abnormally permeable.
+The filter no longer acts selectively, yet the glomerular perfusion in itself remains functional.
+This results in a large amount of large-molecule proteins in urine.

-Note: A severe proteinuria develops with initially normal GFR and creatinine parameters and without hematuria.
-These urinary findings are describes as nephrotic sediment.
+Note: Severe proteinuria develops with initially normal GFR and creatinine parameters and without hematuria.
+These urinary findings are described as nephrotic sediment.

 These forms are the most common:

-- Minimal Change Disease: Minimal lesions of the glomerulus, that can only be made visible under the electron microscope, are the most common cause of nephrotic syndrome in children (> 90% of cases).
+Minimal change disease: Minimal lesions of the glomerulus, which can only be made visible under an electron microscope, are the most common cause of nephrotic syndrome in children (> 90% of cases).
 This disease is idiopathic.
 It causes diffuse damage to the podocytes.

-- Membranous glomerulonephritis: most common cause in adults and caused by formation of immune and complement complexes.
-These complexes either have an idiopathic origin or develop in relation to infections (hepatitis B, HIV, syphilis, malaria), autoimmune diseases, or pharmaceuticals.
+Membranous glomerulonephritis: This is the most common cause of nephrotic syndrome in adults and is due to the formation of immune and complement complexes.
+These complexes either have an idiopathic origin or develop in relation to infections (hepatitis B virus, HIV, syphilis, malaria), autoimmune diseases, or pharmaceuticals.
 Histology shows deposits of complexes on the glomerular basement membrane.

-In cases of a mild dysfunction, the liver can usually compensate for any protein losses.
-If the filtration dysfunction becomes too severe, certain protein losses will become noticeable, which directly relate to clinical symptoms and are therefore easy to remember:
+In cases of a mild dysfunction, the liver can usually compensate for any protein loss.
+If the filtration dysfunction becomes too severe, certain protein deficiencies will become noticeable, which directly relate to clinical symptoms and are therefore easy to remember:

-- Immunoglobulin loss leads to an increased susceptibility to infections.
+- Immunoglobulin loss leads to increased susceptibility to infections.

-- Antithrombin-III loss results in an increased susceptibility to thrombosis with, e.g., pulmonary embolism, renal vein thrombosis, or cerebral vein thrombosis.
+- Antithrombin-III loss results in increased susceptibility to thrombosis (e.g., pulmonary embolism, renal vein thrombosis, or cerebral vein thrombosis).

-- Albumin loss (+IgG and ATIII loss) causes the colloid osmotic pressure to decrease, and edema develops.
-For differential diagnosis, it is helpful to remember that this edema is caused by a protein deficiency, not gravity (cardiogenic edema), so it can be found anywhere on the body (= anasarca).
+- Albumin loss (+IgG and ATIII loss) causes the colloid osmotic pressure to decrease and edema develops.
+For differential diagnosis, it is helpful to remember that this edema is caused by a protein deficiency, not gravity (e.g., cardiogenic edema), so it can be found anywhere on the body (anasarca).

 - In an advanced stage, renal insufficiency can occur.